grind-rip/grind-rip-site/site/content/journal.md

 ## 2024-01-16

-* Spent over 4 hours studing today.
+* Spent over 4 hours studying today.
 Mostly dynamic programming.
-Finally getting the gist of how to solve these problems, though I still find the iterative approach (bottom-up approach) difficult to come to intutively.
+Finally getting the gist of how to solve these problems, though I still find the iterative approach (bottom-up approach) difficult to come to intuitively.

 ## 2024-01-17